-This Overnight Eggnog French Toast Casserole is a quick-to-prepare overnight casserole that features French bread soaked in an eggnog custard.
-In the morning, simply pop it in the oven for a special holiday breakfast that’s perfect for Christmas morning!
+Eggnog French Toast Casserole is a Christmas morning tradition!
+This quick-to-prepare overnight casserole features French bread soaked in an eggnog custard.
+In the morning, simply pop it in the oven for a special holiday breakfast!

 It goes without saying that Christmas morning calls for a special, festive breakfast.
 However, around here, that breakfast also needs to be something that I can prep the night before, seeing as how on Christmas morning I’ll be bleary-eyed thanks to two boys who were raring-to-go before 6 a.m.
 Nor do I want to be stuck in the kitchen and risk missing any of the Santa-induced excitement.

 This overnight baked French toast solves both problems at once.
-It’s quick to assemble before going to bed (you know, at 3 a.m. after all of the toys are put together), and come morning, all I have to do is pop it in the oven to bake while the kids are tearing into their presents.
+It’s quick to assemble before going to bed (you know, at 3 a.m. after all of the toys are put together).
+And come morning, all you have to do is pop it in the oven to bake while the kids are tearing into their presents.
 In addition to that, the fact that the bread has been soaked in eggnog and spiced with cinnamon and nutmeg means that it tastes — and the whole house consequently smells — like Christmas.

 What’s that?
 You don’t like eggnog?
 Well, while I am firmly in the pro-eggnog camp, I do realize that there are individuals who do not actually enjoy this holiday nectar of the gods.
 However, allow me to point out that even my non-eggnog drinking husband enjoyed it in this French toast.
 In other words, I think you might like this recipe even if you think you won’t. 😉